 Spring is here, which means spring allergies have also arrived.
 Here’s how to stop them before they start.

-Sure, spring is beautiful with trees and flowers in full bloom, but if you suffer from allergies to trees, grass pollens and ragweed, you know those green leaves and flowers trigger one of the most miserable times of the year for you.
+Sure, spring can be beautiful, with trees and flowers in full bloom, but if you have allergies all those green leaves and flowers can also signal the start of one of the most challenging times of the year for you.

-But, through following a few key pointers, you can limit the negative effect of allergies.
-Here’s how to stop spring allergies (also called allergic rhinitis or hay fever) in their tracks:
+However, by following a few key pointers, you can limit the negative effects of allergies.
+Here’s how to stop spring allergies — also called allergic rhinitis or hay fever — in their tracks.